rh-messaging/activemq-artemis-operator/docs/tutorials/prometheus_locked_down.md

 ✓ Test 4: Infrastructure metrics are available in Cluster-Prometheus container_cpu_usage_seconds_total is queryable
-✓ Test 5: Grafana has both datasources configured
+✓ Test 5: Grafana has both datasources configured Waiting for Grafana to be fully initialized...
+  Grafana is ready and authenticated
   Found: Artemis-Prometheus (uid: artemis-prometheus)
   Found: Prometheus (uid: prometheus)
 ```